Cvrane/ChartReader/README.md

 # ChartReader
-Fully automated end-to-end framework to extract data from bar plots and other figures in scientific research papers using modules such as OpenCV, Tesseract/AWS-Rekognition.
+Fully automated end-to-end framework to extract data from bar plots and other figures in scientific research papers using modules such as OpenCV, AWS-Rekognition for text detection in images.

 ## Image set
 Bar plots used are here: https://drive.google.com/drive/u/1/folders/154sgx3M49NoKOoOjoppsSuvqd2WzqZqX